sagemath/sagewiki_to_gh-2022-10-10/days90.md

 == Schedule: ==

- * Saturday, October 21: Participants arrive in Claremont, CA.
+ * Saturday, October 21: Participants arrive in Claremont, CA in the evening.
  * Sunday, October 22:
  * Monday, October 23:
  * Tuesday, October 24:
- * Wednesday, October 25:
+ * Wednesday, October 25: Workshop ends in the evening.
- * Thursday, October 26: Participants depart.

 == Organizers: ==